Account, Entity and IAM User

 On Bumblebee platform, administrators are organized in the hierarchy shown blow.

-There are three concepts: Account, Entity and IAM user.
+There are three general concepts: Account, Entity and IAM user.
 The main purpose is to provide access privileges and flexibility in managing multiple customers.

 Account